kubernetes/community/contributors/design-proposals/seccomp.md

 *  be container-runtime agnostic
 *  allow use of custom profiles
 *  facilitate containerized applications that link directly to libseccomp
+*  enable a default seccomp profile for containers

 ## Use Cases